greenwichdrew/teacher_helper/README.md

 # teacher_helper

-Teachers who have logged in should be able to:
-Create teachers
-Create students
-Create parents (for a particular student)
 Enter, edit, or delete grades for a student.
 These grades are things like "Got a B on the 2/4/2015 homework", not just one grade per student.
 Students who have logged in should be able to:
 See their grades.